soomla/cocos2dx-levelup/README.md

 ##**Working with sources**

-SOOMLA appreciates code contributions, so we try to make contributing an easy task.
-For those of you who want to contribute, please use our "sources environment".
+**SOOMLA appreciates code contributions!** You are more than welcome to extend the capabilities of cocos2dx-levelup.

+NOTE: If you would like to contribute, please follow our [Documentation Guidelines](https://github.com/soomla/cocos2dx-store/blob/master/documentation.md).
+Clear, consistent comments will make our code easy to understand.

 To integrate cocos2dx-profile into your game, follow these steps: